Vonage/vivid-3/docs/design/design-tokens.md

 Use `--vvd-font-family-monospace` to specify a base monospaced font.

-Unless explicitely stated otherwise, Vonage products should use the brand font `Spezia`.
+Unless explicitely stated otherwise, Vonage products should use the brand font family `Spezia` for both.
 This is explained [in this repo](https://github.com/Vonage/spezia-webfont-kit).

+`--vvd-font-family-upright`
 - Type: `string`
-- Default upright: `'Montserrat'`
+- Default: `'Montserrat'`

+`--vvd-font-family-monospace`
+- Type: `string`
-- Default monospace: `'Roboto Mono'`
+- Default: `'Roboto Mono'`

 ```html preview
 <style>